yasser-alharbi/SHEFAA/score.md

 ---

 ### 1. BLEU
 **Best for:** Fact-based QA tasks with short, precise answers where exact phrasing is important.

+**Scoring Interpretation:** Higher BLEU scores indicate better performance, with a score of `1.0` representing a perfect match.

 **For QA:** BLEU is useful only if your task demands exact wording.
 For example, in legal or medical QA tasks, precision is key.

 ---

 ### 2. ROUGE
 **Best for:** Long-form QA answers where recall (including all important information) is key.

+**Scoring Interpretation:** Higher ROUGE scores indicate better performance, as they reflect greater overlap between the generated and reference answers.

 **For QA:** ROUGE is useful if your task prioritizes covering all key points in the reference answer.
 However, it doesn’t handle semantic variations as well as other metrics.

 ---

 ### 3. BERTScore
 **Best for:** Generative QA systems that prioritize meaning and semantic similarity.

+**Scoring Interpretation:** Higher BERTScore values indicate better semantic similarity, with scores closer to `1.0` representing strong alignment.

 **For QA:** BERTScore is the most appropriate metric for QA systems that generate conversational answers, where meaning matters more than exact wording.